vucaly/theStupidHomeProject/README.md

 # theStupidHomeProject
-A project for thee stupid home
+A project for the stupid home